Lindsay van Zundert

-Lindsay van Zundert (born 1 February 2005) is a Dutch figure skater.
-She is the 2021 Celje Open champion, the 2020 NRW Trophy champion, and the 2021 Dutch national champion.
+Lindsay van Zundert (born 1 February 2005) is a retired Dutch figure skater.
+She is the 2021 Celje Open champion, the 2020 NRW Trophy champion, and a three-time Dutch national champion.

 Personal life

 Van Zundert was born on 1 February 2005 in Etten-Leur.
-As of 2020, she is currently a mavo-4 student at Graaf Engelbrecht in Breda.
+As of 2020, she was a mavo-4 student at Graaf Engelbrecht in Breda.

 Career

 Early career

 Van Zundert began skating at the age of seven.
 She competed at domestic Belgian competitions early in her career.
 In 2015, van Zundert began training under Ans Bocklandt in Courchevel, France and Wilrijk, Belgium.

 Van Zundert is the 2017 and 2018 Dutch advanced novice national champion.
 She also won the 2019 Dutch junior national title, but was not sent to the 2019 World Junior Championships.

 2019–2020 season

 Van Zundert attended several training seminars both abroad in Andorra, France, and the United States, as well as domestic ones sponsored by Joan Haanappel's Netherlands Figure Skating Foundation.
 She went door-to-door in Etten-Leur to collect donations and bottles to finance her trips.

 Van Zundert made her Junior Grand Prix debut at 2019 JGP France, finishing 21st.
 Her result was insufficient to earn the Netherlands a spot at the 2020 Winter Youth Olympics.
 Van Zundert then finished sixth at the Tallinn Trophy.
 She won her first international medal, silver, at the Santa Claus Cup.
 After a fourth-place finish at the 2020 Bavarian Open, van Zundert was named to the 2020 World Junior Championships team.
 She defended her junior national title the following month.
 At Junior Worlds, van Zundert finished 29th in the short program and did not qualify to the final segment.